bhoward/focsipedia/docs/fp/types.md

 let demo = (42, "hello", 3.1416);
 let (_, greeting, _) = demo;
 ```

+[^3]: Part of the reason for this is simply tradition, but another
+important factor is that ReasonML does not have an easy way to give a type for a
+function that would take an $n$-tuple plus an integer, say from 1 to $n$, and
+return that component of the tuple; since each component may have a different
+type, what would the return type of that accessor be?

 An $n$-tuple when $n=1$ is just an ordinary value (which may be enclosed in
 parentheses as usual just for grouping purposes).
 However, the case when